 The link with this web site should be obvious: My name is Richard Matcham, I am a God-lover, Jesus follower, (UK) Baptist Minister, aspiring-theologian, husband, father of four, grandfather to a beautiful granddaughter Faye; and twins Alfred and Evangeline, but feel that any attempts to explain the divine grapefruit of God, His Word and world, only end up as a stuttering and incoherent stumble towards something that stretches and leans towards the infinite transcendant glory of the triune God (if you think that’s dramtic, try having a beer with me)!!!

 I have an MA in the subject I love – theology, but really, all that reveals is how little I do actually know, and how much I have still to learn and grow in about God – the world, people and pretty much everything!
 I read books because I’m stupid!
 It is as the Preface to Soren Kierkegaard’s Fear and Trembling plainly states, “…it seemed to me that the effort to instruct myself had no effect other than the increasing discovery of my own ignorance.”
 Guilty M’lud!

 If I can tempt you with my gralefrits, then maybe you can be encouraged to actually taste the real thing.

 I live in the Somerset town of Taunton, England – after living in the land of Faulty Towers – Torquay – for nine years!!
-I love my wife (Rachael), my children (Andrew 27, Abigail 26, Samuel 23 and Laura 4, my granddaughter Faye 8);
+I love my wife (Rachael), my children (Andrew, Abigail, Samuel, and Laura 4, my granddaughter Faye, and twins Alfie and Evie);

 I also love the Queen of the Sciences – Theology (most often in that order – though somehow, my addiction to coffee occasionally creeps in).
 And to prove I’m sane, I support Liverpool Football Club, am fond of good beer and wine, and I love walking in the pouring rain.